Academics

 • English Language Arts

 This course combines reading and writing disciplines by emphasizing the importance of creating a community where students can learn and share.
 By reading units that include nonfiction and fiction texts, students learn comprehension and self-monitoring strategies that proficient readers use to make sense of texts.
-In the writing parts of each unit, the learning community is a space where students learn skills associated with the writing genre, revision, and grammar and where students have the opportunity to share their work.
+Writing instruction utilizes the Jane Schaffer writing program, which is designed as a scaffolding technique to foster and enhance the clarity and organization of student writing.
 Students publish argumentative, narrative, and informative pieces throughout the year.

 • US History